 We’ve all heard the idiom, “Music is good for the soul.”
 But according to the evidence, it’s good for your health as well.

-Before we go any further, what is music therapy anyway?
-Music therapy is a service delivered by caregivers in hospitals, long-term care facilities and even outpatient clinics.
+Music therapy is a service that can be delivered by psychologists, therpaists, or caregivers in hospitals, long-term care facilities, and even outpatient clinics.
 The goal is to improve people’s health through music experiences such as free improvisation, singing, and listening to, discussing, and moving to music.

-Here’s a rundown of the most recent evidence on music therapy:
+Here’s a rundown of the recent evidence on music therapy's effectiveness:

 The bottom line: There is plenty of evidence to show that music therapy used in health care settings can help calm patients.
-And given there are no negative side effects associated with music listening, it’s certainly a treatment worth trying.
+And given that there are no negative side effects, it’s certainly a treatment worth trying.